-Goal 1: More activity is circular, and we produce less waste
+Goal 1: More activity is circular, and we produce less waste Goal 2: Rangitīkei is engaged in waste management and minimisation

 Goal 3: We place responsibility for managing waste where it belongs.

 Improve data capture to monitor progress and to enable evidence-based investment decisions.